Pontefract: Amenities and services

 The local police force is West Yorkshire Police, with the town's neighbourhood policing team situated at the new fire station on Stumpcross Lane.
 The original police station in Sessions House Yard has been demolished since the divisional headquarters for the Wakefield District opened in Normanton and the neighbouring magistrates' court has moved to Leeds, following the closure of the Wakefield and Pontefract courts.

 Fire cover is provided by West Yorkshire Fire and Rescue Service, with one pump (sometimes two) based at Pontefract Fire Station.
 Formerly located on Stuart Road in the town centre, the station has moved to a new site at Stumpcross Lane, by the A645 at the town's eastern edge.
-The new fire station provides cover for Knottingley; that town's fire station having been closed as part of the merging of fire cover for Pontefract and Knottingley.
+The new fire station provides cover for Knottingley; that town's fire station was closed as part of the merging of fire cover.

-Ambulance cover is provided by Yorkshire Ambulance service, whose depot is situated in neighbouring town, Castleford.
+Ambulance cover is provided by Yorkshire Ambulance Service, whose depot is situated in neighbouring town, Castleford.